awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Scheduler.md

 # Performing common scheduling tasks for Oracle DB instances<a name="Appendix.Oracle.CommonDBATasks.Scheduler"></a>

-Some SYS\-owned scheduler jobs can interfere with normal database operations, and Oracle Support recommends they be disabled or the job schedule be modified\.
-You can use the Amazon RDS package `rdsadmin.rdsadmin_dbms_scheduler` to perform tasks for SYS\-owned Oracle Scheduler jobs\.
+Some scheduler jobs owned by `SYS` can interfere with normal database operations\.
+Oracle Support recommends you disable these jobs or modify the schedule\.
+To perform tasks for Oracle Scheduler jobs owned by `SYS`, use the Amazon RDS package `rdsadmin.rdsadmin_dbms_scheduler`\.

-These procedures are supported for the following Amazon RDS for Oracle DB engine versions:
+The `rdsadmin.rdsadmin_dbms_scheduler` procedures are supported for the following Amazon RDS for Oracle DB engine versions:
 + Oracle Database 19c
 + Oracle Database 12c Release 2 \(12\.2\) on 12\.2\.0\.2\.ru\-2019\-07\.rur\-2019\-07\.r1 or higher 12\.2 versions
 + Oracle Database 12c Release 1 \(12\.1\) on 12\.1\.0\.2\.v17 or higher 12\.1 versions